Omar-Driouch/git-demo-public/README.md

- project is a demo about git now test again
+this project is a demo about git now test again